 When you apply a comparison to a prior year that you have surveyed, a pin will appear to represent the difference between every item that was asked in that previously conducted survey and this year's engagement survey.

 To the right of the favorability for every survey item, you will be able to see the delta, or difference between your current year survey results and the benchmark you have selected.

 Any data you are viewing can be exported into Excel or PDF via the Export button in the top right corner.
 The PDF or Excel Export will include any slice, filter, or comparison you have applied at the time that you generate the export.

 All text responses that your employees submitted on the survey are visible from the Comments tab.
 This includes the responses to all open-ended questions that you included on your survey and all comments that were left in responses to scaled agreement items.

-On the left, you will see total number of comments and open-ended responses left on the survey.
+On the right, you will see total number of comments and open-ended responses left on the survey.